hazendaz/build-tools/README.md

 ## Introduction ##

 This project is intended to be a helper jar for maven builds rather than deployments.
-In the current iteration, it only has eclipse code formatter xml to be used with maven-java-formatter-plugin to format code.
+Current usage with the following:

+- checkstyle (2 and 4 space)
+- eclipse-formatter (2 and 4 space) with usage:
+    - css
+    - html
+    - java
+    - javascript
+    - xml

 ## Installation ##